prisma/prisma1/docs/1.8/04-Reference/05-Prisma-Servers-&-DBs/01-Prisma-Servers/01-Overview.md

 ## Channels

-When isntalling Prisma you can pick between 3 different channels:
+When installing Prisma you can pick between 3 different channels:

 - **stable** is a production-ready release that has been thoroughly tested.
 - **beta** is a release that is currently undergoing extensive testing before being promoted to stable.